 It was mid February when my Save the Date cards arrived in the mail, and I was sitting in my living room knee high in save-the-dates.
 My spouse and I chose a building built in the early 1900’s for our wedding venue.
 Naturally we decided to have a vintage look and feel.

-I ordered our save the date cards through the online invitation company Minted and selected a style called Rustic Charm.
+I ordered our save the date cards through the online invitation company Minted and selected a style called Rustic Charm, which unfortunately is no longer available.
 Although these save the dates are called rustic charm, I think the lace edging will complement our vintage theme and help set the tone for the wedding.

 After unpacking, lining, and stuffing invitations into the envelope, I arrive at the point of addressing each one.
 This is when a little bribe for your bridal party crew is in order.
 Give them (decent) wine and tell them you have a project for them to complete!